 Preferred Qualifications and Experience

 demonstrated success at building coalitions and recruiting volunteer teams;

 familiarity with and experience related to cannabis policy reform.

 Reports to: MPP's director of state policies (Karen O’Keefe), who reports to MPP’s executive director (Steve Hawkins)

 Application: To apply, please send a resume and cover letter to email@example.com.
-Because of the volume of applications we receive, we regret that we are not able to respond to every one.
 We will contact applicants we want to invite to advance to the next stage of the process, which will involve a written exercise.
-Phone, followed by in-person, interviews will be the final stage of the process.
+Phone interviews, followed by in-person interviews, will be the final stage of the process.
 No phone calls please.